-Circle the correct answers.
+The Valley Hospit

+INFECTION CONTROL &

+iswer Sheet s.
 Hand in to your instructor.

-Name :
+vame: Passing score= 80%

 Date:

-1. Hand washing/h nand hygiene is the single most important way to prevent the
+1. Hand wash ing/hand hygiene is the single mo ist important way to prevent the spread of infections.

 True False

-2. In order for hand of 1 minute. d washing to be effective, I must scrub my hands for a minimum
+2. In order fo r hand washing to be effective, I m nust scrub my hands for a minimum of 1 minute.

 True False

-3. ne for completing a special project today.
-In the interest o
+3. adline for completing a special pr rashing after taking off a pair of gl roject today.
+In the interest of saving time, it's okay oves.

 True False

-4. I have a sore the come to clinical. roat and a fever, but I think I can make it through the day so
+4. I have a so re throat and a fever, but I think I can make it through the day so I come to clinical.

 True False

-5. If I enter a pation ent on contact isolation, I must stop at the door and put on a s at minimum.
+5. lf I enter a minimum. patient on contact isolation, I m ust stop at the door and put on a gown and gloves

 True False